- Make/Cancel an Appointment

 Before you can develop each of the above components of your research paper, you will need to conduct a literature review.
 A literature review involves reading and analyzing what other researchers have written on your topic before going on to do research of your own.
 There are some very pragmatic reasons for doing this work.
 First, as insightful as your ideas may be, someone else may have had similar ideas and have already done research to test them.
 By reading what they have written on your topic, you can ensure that you don’t repeat, but rather learn from, work that has already been done.
 Second, to demonstrate the soundness of your hypotheses and methodology, you will need to indicate how you have borrowed from and/or improved upon the ideas of others.

 By referring to what other researchers have found on your topic, you will have established a frame of reference that enables the reader to understand the full significance of your research results.
 Thus, once you have conducted your literature review, you will be in a position to present your research findings.
 In presenting these findings, you will need to refer back to your original hypotheses and explain the manner and degree to which your results fit with what you anticipated you would find.
 If you see strong support for your argument or perhaps some unexpected results that your original hypotheses cannot account for, this section is the place to convey such important information to your reader.
-At this point, you should also suggest further lines of research that will help refine, clarify inconsistencies with, or provide additional support for your hypotheses.
-Finally, in the summary section of your paper, you should reiterate the significance of your research and your research findings and speculate upon the path that future research efforts should take.
+This is also the place to suggest further lines of research that will help refine, clarify inconsistencies with, or provide additional support for your hypotheses.
+Finally, in the summary section of your paper, reiterate the significance of your research and your research findings and speculate upon the path that future research efforts should take.

 Political theory differs from other subfields in political science in that it deals primarily with historical and normative, rather than empirical, analysis.
 In other words, political theorists are less concerned with the scientific measurement of political phenomena than with understanding how important political ideas develop over time.
 And they are less concerned with evaluating how things are than in debating how they should be.
 A return to our democracy example will make these distinctions clearer and give you some clues about how to write well in political theory.